 In this blog post I’m going to show you how I made this commissioned 3D acrylic painting.
 The commission was to make a 3D acrylic painting version of a watercolour of the office building featured in the American version of The Office TV show.
-The significance of this watercolour is that it’s painted by one of the characters, Pam Beesly, in the show.
+The significance of this watercolour is that it’s painted by one of the characters, Pam Beesly, and features in one of the episodes of the show.

-When I was first contacted about this commission I had to get my head around the fact that I’d firstly be doing a building, which are tricky because of the precision involved with the straight lines and propotions, secondly it’s a copy of someone elses work in a different medium so thirdly I’d have to tranlate the traits of the water colour painting into my own 3D acrylic painting style.
+When I was first contacted about this commission I had to get my head around the fact that I’d firstly be doing a building, which are tricky because of the precision involved with the straight lines and proportions, secondly it’s a copy of someone else’s work in a different medium, so thirdly I’d have to translate the traits of the water colour painting into my own 3D acrylic painting style.

 I enjoy a challenge though so was more than happy to take it on.
 Here’s how I did it:

 Working from the picture that the customer sent me I started by drawing out the basic outline onto the cardboard, then cut it out and layered it up so some parts stuck out more than others.